Dragonite International: History

 In 2013, Imperial Tobacco acquired the intellectual property owned by Hon Lik through Dragonite for $US 75 million.

-It is important to point out, that almost all e-cigarettes sold now (2013) use a simpler battery powered heating element that heats a liquid to vapour, as opposed to the piezoelectric/ high-frequency/ultrasonic technology patented by Ruyan.
-The marketing term "e" denoting "electronic" refers mainly to the circuitry that controls the current and has been accepted by the industry as a general term for vapour type cigarettes.
-The first battery operated "electric" cigarette patent registered in the United States was by Herbert A. Gilbert (Beaver Falls, PA, USA) on 17 August 1965.
+The history of e-cigarettes and vaping traces back to 1963 when Herbert A. Gilbert patented the first “smokeless non-tobacco cigarette,” though it never gained commercial success.
+The modern e-cigarette was invented in 2003 by Hon Lik, a Chinese pharmacist, who sought a safer alternative to smoking after his father’s death from lung cancer.
+His design, commercialized by Ruyan in 2004, used a piezoelectric element to vaporize nicotine liquid, laying the foundation for the global vaping industry.
+By the 2010s, e-cigarettes evolved with battery-powered heating coils, refillable tanks, and customizable mods, making them more efficient and user-friendly.
+The late 2010s saw the rise of pod systems like JUUL, which used salt nicotine for a smoother experience, further popularizing vaping.

+Vaping quickly grew from a smoking cessation tool into a cultural phenomenon, with communities forming around cloud-chasing, flavor experimentation, and device customization.
+However, its rapid rise also sparked regulatory and health debates.
+Governments worldwide implemented restrictions to address youth usage and safety concerns, while public health organizations debated its role as a harm-reduction tool.
+Despite these challenges, the vaping industry continues to innovate, with advancements in heat-not-burn technology and a growing focus on sustainability.
+As vaping evolves, it remains at the intersection of technology, culture, and public health, shaping the future of nicotine consumption.

 Product development

 Ruyan Ruyan V8 (electronic cigarette)

 The Ruyan V8 is an electronic cigarette (e-cigarette) invention and production of Ruyan Group (Holdings) Limited.
 It was first manufactured and launched in the Chinese market in 2006.
 The Ruyan V8 atomizes a solution-mixture that may or may not contain nicotine; it produces a vapor.
-It is free of the 4,000 chemicals commonly produced by a lit, ordinary cigarette, including highly dangerous tar and carbon monoxide.
-The Ruyan V8 comes in 5 different colors: Red, Blue, White, Brown, Black; replaceable cartridges come in several flavors, including: Black Tea, Fruit, Virginia, Menthol Tea, Jasmine and others.
-The Ruyan V8 is offered in a set containing one e-cigarette (with battery), one spare battery, a charger and cord, one cartridge and an instruction manual.

 Ruyan E-pipe (electronic pipe)

 The Ruyan e-pipe was first manufactured and launched in the Chinese market in 2004.
 It is a non-flammable atomizing electronic pipe that performs the same functions and features as an ordinary pipe.

-Currently, there are two types of Ruyan e-pipe devices - one is Rosewood and the other is agate.
-Like the Ruyan e-cigarette, the Ruyan e-pipe comes with two rechargeable lithium ion batteries and replaceable nicotine cartridges in 32 mg, 20 mg and 0 mg strengths.
+Currently, there are two types of Ruyan e-pipe devices - one is rosewood and the other is agate.
+Like the Ruyan e-cigarette, the Ruyan e-pipe comes with two rechargeable lithium-ion batteries and replaceable nicotine cartridges in 32 mg, 20 mg and 0 mg strengths.
 Cartridges deliver the same amount of vapor equivalent to the "puffs" provided by two packages of cigarettes for the average traditional smoker.